aeonguild/aeonwallet/README.md

 An original android wallet app built for Aeon.
 Connect to a node, load your wallet, and send coins.

-## What is Aeon?

-Aeon is a cryptocurrency based on the Cryptonote Protocol.
-It is intended to be a minimal implementation with a goal of less encryption bloat and faster hashing algorithms ([KangarooTwelve](https://keccak.team/kangarootwelve.html)) while maintining the same private transactions and balances.
-Find more information https://github.com/aeonix/aeon.

 ## Download.

 Find the apk files in https://github.com/ivoryguru/aeonwallet/tree/main/app/release.
 Most android phones will use the `app-arm64-v8a-release.apk`.